iamkiranrajput/aws-storage-service/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License[license.md].

 ---